Research and Creative Interests,

 French is a Writing Fellow at the Poynter Institute and has taught there for more than 25 years.
 He also teaches in a nonfiction masters program at Goucher College, outside Baltimore, and has led narrative workshops across the U.S. and around the world, from the Nieman conference at Harvard to newsrooms in Dubai, Singapore and Johannesburg.

-He is proud to have returned to his alma mater and is currently teaching Narrative Journalism, Story Mechanics, Depth Sports Reporting, Words & Pictures and Behind the Prize.
-Since he began teaching at Indiana, his students have won multiple first-place awards in the Hearst competition and have won four writing championships at Hearst, outpacing every other journalism program in the country in that contest.
+He is proud to have returned to his alma mater and teaches Narrative Journalism, Story Mechanics, Covering Murder & Mayhem, Words & Pictures and Behind the Prize.
+Since he began teaching at Indiana, his students have won multiple first-place awards in the Hearst competition and have won six writing championships at Hearst, outpacing every other journalism program in the country in that contest.